 The active monitor is the monitor where the active program is running.
 The default monitor is the one with the Start menu, taskbar, and notification area.

 The Windows desktop has the following program access points:

 - Work area.
 The onscreen area where users can perform their work, as well as store programs, documents, and their shortcuts.
 While technically the desktop includes the taskbar, in most contexts it refers just to the work area.

 - Start button.
 The access point for all programs and special Windows places (Documents, Pictures, Music, Games, Computer, Control Panel), with "most recently used" lists for quick access to recently used programs and documents.

 - Quick Launch.
+Removed from Windows 7.
 A direct access point for programs selected by the user.
-Quick Launch was removed from Windows 7.

 - Taskbar.
 The access point for running programs that have desktop presence.
 While technically the taskbar spans the entire bar from the Start button to the notification area, in most contexts taskbar refers to the area in between, containing the taskbar buttons.
 This area is sometimes referred to as the taskband.

 - Deskbands.
+Not recommended.
 Minimized functional, long-running programs, such as the Language Bar.
 Programs that minimize to deskbands don't display taskbar buttons when minimized.
-Deskbands are not recommended for Windows 7.

 - Notification area.
 A short-term source for notifications and status, as well as an access point for system- and program-related features that have no presence on the desktop.